thenativeweb/formats/README.md

 If you want to validate a value, but there is no matching built-in validator, you may use a custom validator.

-A custom validator is a function that returns a validator function that returns `true` if the specified value is valid, and `false` otherwise.
+A custom validator is a function that returns a validator function that returns `true` if the specified value is valid, and `false` otherwise (or the value and the default value, respectively, if the `default` option is given).
 Once you have defined the custom validator, you can use it by providing it to the `custom` function.

 ```javascript
 var getReturnValue = require('formats').getReturnValue;